csn3rd/CSN3RD/README.md

 <hr>

 <p align="center"><samp>
-To learn more about me, feel free to visit my website by clicking on the gif ⬆️!<br>
+Feel free to visit my website by clicking on the gif or connect with me by clicking on the social icons. ⬆️<br>
-You can also check out my projects and writeups by clicking the repos ⬇️!
+You can also check out my projects and writeups by clicking the repos. ⬇️
 </samp></p>